chiragjn/blog/content/Technology/2015_12_04_the-coming-soon-plugin-for-pelican.rst

    :align: center

 P.S.
 This plugin can make you lazy!

 P.S.S.
-This plugin is not completely tested and runs a delete over output drafts to remove them from published
+This plugin runs a delete over output drafts to remove them from published, so be careful with it.

 .. _`Github` : https://github.com/chiragjn/pelican-coming-soon-plugin